Diarselimi/SegmentIoBundle/README.md

 segment_io:
     write_key: "%env(SEGMENTIO_KEY)%"  # add your key
+    sources: # provide the sources if you need to send events to different sources
+        - {name: source_name, write_key: key_here} # Here you provide a name and write key for a source
     guest_id: "guest" # default guest.
 Guest id for annotation Track and Page
     env: prod #default prod.
 Can be prod (sending to segment) and dev (not sending)
     options: